-About 4 years ago, my director came into my class one Friday morning to show me a photograph on her camera of an adorable gray tabby.
+My director came into my class one Friday morning to show me a photograph on her camera of an adorable gray tabby.
 “Would you be interested in adopting her?”
 You guessed it, I brought her home that night.
-My family and I quickly learned that this kitty was “especially silly,” as she enjoyed playing with all sorts of “interesting things” around the house.
+My family and I quickly learned that this kitty (“GG”) was “especially silly,” as she enjoyed playing with all sorts of “interesting things” around the house.
 Ever since she was very little she’d play with water.
 First, I had to buy her a weighed dog dish, so she’d stop knocking over the water bowl.
 And, she’d play with rubber bands (don’t worry they were the thick ones) and drop them into her water bowl, just so she could enjoy fishing them back out of there!
-Then, she discovered how fun it was to “visit mom” while she (Yes, me!) was taking a bath.
+Then, she discovered how fun it was to “visit mom” while she (Yes, me) was taking a bath.
 Oh my goodness!
-I began taking photographs of her shinnanagins in the bathroom, and I made the comment, “I don’t have ‘The cat in the hat,’ I have ‘The cat in the tub.’
+I began taking photographs of her shenanigans in the bathroom, and I made the comment, “This isn’t, “The cat in the hat,’ I have, ‘The cat in the tub.’
 And from there the idea just grew.
-As I played with rhyming text, and made several drafts of the book, my students really encouraged me to get it copyrighted, and self-published.
-I’m so glad I did!!
-Their joy ever since they have bought a copy of the book, (and before) has been worth all the hard work to publish it.
-You know the saying, “It is more blessed to give, than to receive?”
-It is really true!
-Many adorable responses!!
+As I played with rhyming text, and made several drafts of the book, my students’ responses encouraged me to get it copyrighted, and self-published.
+There have been many adorable responses!

-“Yes children’s books and reading to children matter a lot!
+“Yes, children’s books and reading to children matter a lot!
 I read because my parents spent a lot of time reading to me.
 They would hold the book and let me see and follow along.
 When reading Hop on Pop it finally clicked that those symbol things matched the words I was hearing.
 It was a great moment! fast-forward a few decades and I have 1,000+ books I love so much I carried them across the continent!”
+Maria H.